If you are interested in filling one of these open positions, we suggest that you attend the Quarterlies.

 Temporary contact program which is designed to help the alcoholic transition between exiting a treatment program and into regular AA meetings.
 Provides transportation or other assistance in getting to meetings, contact information for fellow alcoholics, offer appropriate literature and schedules for local meetings.

-The budget committee consists of elected member and is chaired by the Alternate DCM.
+The budget committee consists of elected member and is chaired by the Alternate DCM or DCM if the Alt is unavailable.
 The committee is responsible to propose district budgets based on previous expenses and future needs as well as to audit the district treasury, literature locker, and committee expenditures.
-The Budget Committee meets quarterly to ensure that financial solvency is maintained.
-Voting members of this committee should not hold positions that are affected by budget line items.

 Cooperation with the Professional Community (CPC) (Open)